orzanai/Moodify/README.md

 Moodify is a project that aims to recognize the emotions of songs using the LGBM model and generate more emotion-focused recommendations by utilizing the obtained emotion output in conjunction with cosine similarity.

-For mor detailed information, please check the documentation below.
+For more detailed information, please check the documentation below.